EnglishEnglish

 • protect sensitive equipment from distortion-related stress

-• Passive harmonic filters (L, C, sometimes R combinations, tuned/detuned)
+• Passive harmonic filters (L, C, sometimes R combinations, tuned or detuned)

 • Active harmonic filters (power electronics that inject counter-harmonic currents)

-• Line reactors / DC chokes (not full filters, but often very helpful with VFDs)
+• Line reactors and DC chokes (not full filters, but often very helpful with VFDs)

-Harmonics are frequency components at integer multiples of the fundamental frequency.
-Nonlinear loads (like many drives and SMPS units) draw current in a non-sinusoidal way, and that distorts current waveforms.
+Harmonics are not “random electrical noise.”
+They are frequency components at integer multiples of the fundamental frequency.
+Nonlinear loads — many drives and SMPS units — draw current in a non-sinusoidal way, and that distorts the current waveform.

 That distorted current can cause: